Senior Manager, Advocacy & Legislative Analysis

 By providing a foundation for all operations company wide, BioMarin’s General and Administrative teams support our mission of providing first and best in class therapeutics to patients who live with rare diseases.
 Our teams include groups such as finance, legal, human resources, corporate compliance and ethics, and information technology.
 Come join our team and make a meaningful impact on patients’ lives.

-- Represent BioMarin and its policy positions in trade and advocacy organizations with particular emphasis on state & federal committee groups.
+· Represent BioMarin and its policy positions in trade and advocacy organizations with particular emphasis on state & federal committee groups as needed.

 - Prepare monthly legislative reports for internal executive distribution and regular key updates that would benefit company executives.